 One of the best ways to determine the right PSI for your bike is to experiment with different pressures and ride on various terrains.
 Start with the bike manufacturer’s recommended PSI range and make small adjustments until you find the right sweet spot.
 A good rule of thumb is to aim for a PSI that allows your tire to deform slightly when it contacts the ground for improved grip and comfort.
 Overall, identifying the correct PSI for your riding style takes a bit of trial and error, but it’s worth the effort to achieve a smoother ride.

-You may also like: How to Become a Faster Mountain Biker: Essential Tips and Techniques
+You may also like: How to Efficiently Use a 21 Speed Mountain Bike: Tips and Tricks for Optimum Performance

 Step-by-Step Instructions for Pumping up Your Mountain Bike Tires